Knhwong/189lFinal/ProjectDocument.md

 *Scene Loader* (additional role) -
 I implemented a scene loading script along with game objects which causes the game to trigger a fade-to-black scene switch at the end of each level.
 This was done using a Youtube video as a guide.
 It occurs at the beginning of the game and at the end of each level when the playe collides with a hidden game object.
 The fading was done using the Unity animator.

+*Press Kit* (additional role) -
+I was primarily in charge of creating the press kit.
+I used a couple of the provided press kits as a templates.
+I did my best to provide screen shots which gave an overview of the game, one from each level.

 *Game Concepts* -
 Took part in the decisions regarding the functionality of the shield, enemy firing, player movement, interactions between enemy and player, etc.